Evavic44/rocketmemes-api/README.md

 ---
 description: >-
   The Rocketmeme API is provided for free. 😎 to use both commercially and personally.
-If you would like to say thank-you to the creator, please buy them a <a href="https://buymeacoffee.com/eva">coffee</a>
+If you would like to say thank-you to the creator, please buy them a [coffee](https://buymeacoffee.com/eva)
 ---

 # 🤩 Welcome to Rocketmeme API